‘Bold And The Beautiful’ Recap For Tuesday, September 11: Steffy Feels Hope’s Judgment, Xander Surprises Emma

 — Bold & The Beautiful (@BandB_CBS) September 11, 2018

 Xander is behind the camera as the rehearsal progresses.
-Zoe (Kiara Barnes) is one of the models, and stares intently at Xander.
+Zoe (Kiara Barnes) is one of the models and stares intently at Xander.
 Hope talks to Steffy after the run-through finishes.
-The two soon get to into an argument with Steffy telling Hope that she has always thought that she is better than her, and that she has always judged her.
+The two soon get into an argument, with Steffy telling Hope that she has always thought that she is better than her and that she has always judged her.

 Work it Steffy! ???? #BoldandBeautiful pic.twitter.com/zG1MjswDlm